 Ready for a change, but not ready to totally retire, the Blue Tulip is the couple’s dream come true.
 Since 2007 they have rebuilt their cottage, built a barn, started three businesses, reclaimed overgrown lawns, cleared dead trees and thickets from their 2.4 acres, and opened up views of their pond, Tenants Harbor and the nearby Camden Hills.

-Jan manages the couple’s Tenants Harbor Landscaping Services.
-Rosemary takes care of Lodging.
-Together, they share responsibility for selecting merchandise, designing displays, marketing and operating their Blue Tulip Garden Boutique.
+Jan manages the couple’s Tenants Harbor gardens and Landscaping Services.
+Rosemary takes care of Lodging requests.
+Until year-end 2020, they shared responsibility for selecting merchandise, designing displays, marketing and operating their Blue Tulip Garden Boutique.

 Why the “Blue Tulip”?